-(g) Foreign currency translation
+(h) Foreign currency translation

 Both the functional and presentation currency of the Company is Australian dollars (\$).
-Items included in the financial statements of the Company are measured using that functional currency.
+Items included in the financial report of the Company are measured using that functional currency.

 Transactions in foreign currencies are initially recorded in the functional currency by applying the exchange rates ruling at the date of the transaction or at the hedged rate if qualifying financial instruments have been used to reduce exposure.
-Monetary assets and liabilities denominated in foreign currencies are retranslated at the rate of exchange ruling at the balance sheet date or hedged rates.
+Monetary assets and liabilities denominated in foreign currencies are retranslated at the rate of exchange ruling at the reporting date or hedged rates.

-All exchange differences are recognised in the income statement, except when deferred in equity as qualifying cash flow hedges.
+All exchange differences are recognised in the statement of income, except when deferred in equity as qualifying cash flow hedges.

-(h) Derivative financial instruments
+(i) Derivative financial instruments